Twisted Fate Build Guide by Yeager

 Goal for the early game: Focus on playing safe and get all the CS you can.
 If your opponent doesn't have Cleanse, call your jungler for some easy kills with gold card and Ignite.

 By now you should have Rod of Ages and boots.
-This is the phase where Twisted Fate becomes strong, because we have Destiny available for use.
-When your ult is up, look at your other laners and see how their waves are positioned.
+This is the phase where Twisted Fate becomes strong, because we have Destiny available for use, and more points in Wild Cards, so we can clear the waves much faster and roam.
+When your ultimate is up, look at your other laners and see how their waves are positioned.
 Shove your lane fast with Pick A Card + Wild Cards and look for plays with Destiny.

 Before you teleport in: Spam ping your teammates to engage first.
 We do this, so your teammates can bait out any dash/jump/gap-closing abilities the opponents might have, before we port in.
 Now you click on Pick A Card and let it cycle between cards.
 (You can select the card you need WHILE in the teleporting animation.)